Panopticon-Project/panopticon-admin/README.md

 ## What is Panopticon Project?
 P2 is an open source database of open source intelligence (OSINT) covering the electronic capabilities of Advanced Persistent Threats (APTs), nation states, and corporations that exercise nation state capabilites.

 That was a lot of open source so let's break that down quickly.
 [Open source](https://en.wikipedia.org/wiki/Open-source_model) is anything that allows people to add to it, collaborate on it, take it, do their own thing with it.
 It's the opposite of [proprietary](https://en.wikipedia.org/wiki/Proprietary), which denotes ownership.
 We often see the terms open source and proprietary in relation to software, meaning software that anyone can add to the codebase of, like Linux, and software you can't add to the code base of because it is under copyright, namely Windows and Mac.
 But as you can see, open source can also apply to things like troves information and even information gathering techniques.

 [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) refers to the gathering of information in the public domain that anyone can do.
+You could also see P2 as [citizen journalism](https://en.wikipedia.org/wiki/Citizen_journalism).

 ## Why does Panopticon Project exist?
-P2 exists, in short, because the world we all live in has become a dystopia.
+P2 exists, in short, because the world has become a dystopia.
+As stated by Wikipedia, a [dystopia](https://en.wikipedia.org/wiki/Dystopia) (from the Greek δυσ- and τόπος, alternatively, cacotopia, kakotopia, or simply anti-utopia) is a community or society that is undesirable or frightening.

-State sponsored hackers are infiltrating critical infrastruture, so far having proven their ability by causing [blackouts](https://www.wired.com/story/russian-hackers-attack-ukraine).
+State sponsored hackers are infiltrating critical infrastruture, so far having proven their ability to act on the real world by causing [blackouts](https://www.wired.com/story/russian-hackers-attack-ukraine), among other things.
 Liberal Western democracies are the most intrusive [surviellance states](http://www.washingtonpost.com/wp-srv/special/politics/prism-collection-documents/) in history.
-Corporations [collect information on their users](http://www.huffingtonpost.com/nathan-newman/why-googles-spying-on-use_b_3530296.html) without their knowledge or consent.
-In the not too distant past this was science fiction, now it is our reality.
-For many of us it is not a reality we desire.
+Corporations [collect vast amounts of information on their users](http://www.huffingtonpost.com/nathan-newman/why-googles-spying-on-use_b_3530296.html) without their knowledge or consent.
+In the not too distant past this was science fiction, now it is reality.

-Yet, few understand how bad reality has gotten, and that suits those who have made this our reality just fine.
-However there is a great deal of information lying in the public domain that can be used to learn about the powers behind our dystopia.
+For many of us it is not a reality we chose or desire.
+Few understand how bad reality has gotten, and that suits those who have made the world the way it is just fine.
+However, there is a great deal of information lying in the public domain that can be used to learn about the powers behind our dystopia.
 By informing ourselves we can make informed decisions about how we interact with the world, from the political movements we interact with through to the services we use and the products we buy.
-By contributing to projects like P2, you can also learn how to better access information in the public domain and train yourself on how to keep a critical eye on the powers that be.
+By contributing to projects like P2, you can also learn how to better access information in the public domain and train yourself how to keep a critical eye on the powers that be.
 From checking facts to some [OSINT sleuthing of your own](http://www.news24.com/SouthAfrica/News/exclusive-indian-it-guru-linked-to-fake-wmc-sites-20170726), P2 empowers you to interact in a more informed manner with the world.

 ## Who can contributes to P2?
 Anyone with an internet connection and basic reading abilities.